 Choosing a Pattern

 First things first, I had to select a print.
 With over 600 rugs to choose from, there really is a color and style for everyone.
-They have every category you could want — like Farmhouse, Moroccan, Abstract, Florals, and more — plus special collections, like Disney and Mixed Modern.
+They have every category you could want — like Farmhouse, Moroccan, Abstract, Florals, and more — plus special collections, like Jonathan Adler, Disney, Marvel, and Star Wars.

 In my bedroom, where I was planning on putting the rug, I tend to be partial to neutrals and simple prints, with pops of colors and boho touches.
 Since a rug is a pretty significant feature in any room — and I am indecisive — I chose to go with something that was neutral enough to match with a lot of different colors and styles, but still fun enough to really pull my whole room together: AKA the Kavi Diamond in Rose Gold.
 Inspired by designer Kavita Chaudhary, this rug uses a mix of cream, nude pink, and rose gold hues, combined with abstract and imperfect diamonds to create a stunning, but simple, pattern.
 I got the 8x10 size for $399, which includes both the rug cover (top layer) and rug pad (bottom layer).